amigazen/rman-amiga/AMIGAZEN.md

 - _Insight_ - after meditation comes...
 Insight, a guru error LastAlert tool
 - _CShell_ - Matt Dillon's CShell an Amiga native csh-like shell
 - _FileTypes_ - MarkDown and Python FileType plugins for TextEdit and CodeCraft
-- **unsui** including _UnixLib3_ and _shami_ - a POSIX runtime environment including C standard library, shell and command line tools

-More projects to coming soon

 ## About ToolKit